ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 **Glossary –** A list of important or sensitive terms, their definitions, functions, and established translations.
 The main difference between a glossary and a translation memory is that a glossary is not created automatically, and that it does not contain translations of full sentences.

-Most localization tools, translation management systems, and computer-assisted translation tools have built-in glossaries that you can maintain to ensure they contain terminology, important for your project.
-Similar to the TM, the glossary can usually be exported and used in other localization tools.
+Most localization tools, translation management systems, and computer-assisted translation tools have built-in glossaries that you can maintain to ensure they contain terminology important for your project.
+Like the TM, the glossary can usually be exported and used in other localization tools.

 Before starting your translation project, it is highly recommended to take some time and create a glossary for your translators and reviewers.
-Using a glossary ensures that important terms are translated correctly, provides translators with much needed context, and guarantees consistency in translations.
+Using a glossary ensures that important terms are translated correctly, provides translators with much-needed context, and guarantees consistency in translations.

 While glossaries most often contain established translations in the target languages, they are also useful without this.
-Even without established translations, a glossary can contain definitions of technical terms, highlight terms that should not be translated, and inform translators whether a certain term is used as a noun, verb, proper noun, or any other part of speech.
+Even without established translations, a glossary can have definitions of technical terms, highlight terms that should not get translated, and inform translators whether a specific term is used as a noun, verb, proper noun, or any other part of speech.

 Read more about glossaries: